Professional Requirements

 Rhode Island

-Professionals licensed utilizing telemedicine in the practice of dentistry are …
+Professionals licensed under this chapter utilizing telemedicine in the practice …

-Professionals licensed utilizing telemedicine in the practice of dentistry are subject to the same standard of care that would apply to the provision of the same dental care service or procedure in an in-person setting.
+Professionals licensed under this chapter utilizing telemedicine in the practice of dentistry are subject to the same standard of care that would apply to the provision of the same dental care service or procedure in an in-person setting.

 See Misc. section for virtual eye assessment requirements.